ga4gh/va-spec/docs/source/introduction.rst

 variation data and knowledge.
 The Variant Annotation Specifiction (VA-Spec) — written by a partnership of national information resource providers, major public initiatives, and diagnostic testing laboratories — is an modeling framework of processes and formal specifications to standardize the exchange of variation knowledge.

-Here we document the primary components of the VA-Spec Framework, and key resources guiding their application toward developing data models and community standards.
+It consistens of four primary components, and several supporting resources guiding their implementation.

 Specifiction Components:
 ########################